finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

 # **upsertQuotes**
 > UpsertQuotesResponse upsertQuotes(scope, quotes)

-Add quotes
+Upsert quotes

-Add quotes effective at the specified time.
+Upsert quotes effective at the specified time.
 If a quote is added with the same id (and is effective at the same time) as an existing quote, then the more recently added quote will be returned when queried

 ### Example
 ```java